3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # Setting up KAMP_LiTE Adaptive Purge & Smart Park

-KAMP_LiTE has been installed for you with the prerequisites installer , & is simply KAMP but without the adpative meshing macro, as it is not required now klipper has Adaptive Meshing included by default.
+KAMP_LiTE has been installed for you with the prerequisites installer, & is simply KAMP but without the adpative meshing macro, as it is not required now klipper has Adaptive Meshing included by default.
 However the Adpative Purge & Smart Park features are still very useful!

 Use the line below in your `printer.cfg` to automatically include all files in that directory if you have not done so already.